jzheinon/rtmc-ubuntu/README.md

 # rtmc-ubuntu
 ## R Studio environment on Ubuntu

-This is a Vagrant installation providing a virtual RStudio environment based on Ubuntu 21.10 Impish Indri.
-It offers R version 4.2.0 and R Studio version
+This is a Vagrant installation providing a virtual RStudio environment based on Ubuntu 22.04.2 Jammy Jellyfish.
+The motivation for this are the undergraduate courses for introductory statistics and R at the University of Helsinki, but anyone is naturally free to use it.
+It offers R version 4.3.0 and R Studio version 2023.03.0 Build 386.
-2022.02.2 Build 485.
 It runs on Windows, Mac and Linux hosts.

 Requirements:
 - 8 GB or more RAM